microsoft/DeepSpeed/README.md

 4. `ds_config.json` is the configuration file for DeepSpeed

-### Resource Configuration
+### Resource Configuration (multi-node)
-DeepSpeed configures compute resources with hostfiles that are compatible with [OpenMPI](https://www.open-mpi.org/) and [Horovod](https://github.com/horovod/horovod).
+DeepSpeed configures multi-node compute resources with hostfiles that are compatible with [OpenMPI](https://www.open-mpi.org/) and [Horovod](https://github.com/horovod/horovod).
-A hostfile is a list of *hostnames*, which are machines accessible via passwordless SSH, and *slot counts*, which specify the number of GPUs available on the system.
+A hostfile is a list of *hostnames* (or SSH aliases), which are machines accessible via passwordless SSH, and *slot counts*, which specify the number of GPUs available on the system.
 For example,
 ```